BelyEXT/ai-comic-factory/README.md

 - `COMMUNITY_API_TOKEN`: you don't need this
 - `COMMUNITY_API_ID`: you don't need this

-Please read the `.env` default config file for more informations.
+Please read the `.env` default config file for more information.
 To customise a variable locally, you should create a `.env.local` (do not commit this file as it will contain your secrets).